SoftwareAG/c8y-docs/content/protocol-integration/opcua-bundle/gateway-register.md

   mappings:

   # In OPC UA, alarm severity is specified by an integer range between 0 and 1000.
 The alarmSeverityMap
-  # allows to configure how OPC UA severity is mapped into Cumulocity IoT severity levels.
+  # allows to configure how OPC UA severity is mapped into {{< product-c8y-iot >}} severity levels.
 The following is the default mappings:
   # alarmSeverityMap:
     # 1001: CRITICAL
     # 801: CRITICAL